 - Color Gamut: A larger color gamut is possible with an IPS panel.
 The gamut of a monitor relates to the range of colors it can display.
 Display makers advertise how well each monitor accommodates gamuts like Adobe RGB and sRGB.
 Adding further, professional monitors may feature 100 percent or 98 percent sRGB and Adobe RGB coverage, respectively.

-- Heat & Power Consumption: LED monitors do not produce a lot of heat or consume a lot of electricity due to their architecture.
+- Heat & Power Consumption: LED monitors do not produce much heat or consume much electricity due to their architecture.
 Both of these factors significantly improve the LED-backlit LCDs’ reliability and longevity.
 Moreover, LED monitors are a superior alternative for energy conservation to previous-generation models.
 In the end, you know, it means less e-waste.

 - Contrast Ratio: In addition, IPS panels have a higher contrast ratio.
-However, it means that a user will be able to distinguish between bright and dark areas on the monitor with more ease.
-Professionals involved in the development and editing of material will benefit from a higher contrast ratio.
+However, it means that a user can distinguish between bright and dark areas on the monitor more easily.
+Professionals involved in developing and editing material will benefit from a higher contrast ratio.